manuelbenedict/Hoax-Detection-on-Social-Media-with-CNN-and-SVM/README.md

 ## Splitting Data
 The splitting data in this research used three spliting ratios (data train : data test), i.e. 90:10, 80:20, and 70:30.
-The detail use is on Scenario Results.
+The detail use is on Testing Scenario.

 ## Machine Learning Models